OpenBAS-Platform/docs/docs/usage/injects.md

 ### **Import Rules**
 - Injects from any source (atomic testing, scenarios, or simulations) can be imported into any other instance (scenarios, simulations, or atomic testing).
 - **Permissions Required**: Write privileges are required on the **destination object** (Scenario or Simulation) to perform an import.
-Atomic testing need Admin privileges.
+Atomic testings require Admin privileges.

 ![Import in atomic](assets/import-popover.png)
 ![Import in atomic](assets/import-inject-atomic.png)